Damego/discord-py-interactions/README.md

 </p>

 # About
+## What happend with original library?
+Original library has become a separate wrapper for discord API and got version 4.
+Its not more extension for `discord.py` But there are people who want to continue using v3 with `discord.py`
 ## What is discord-py-interactions?
 `discord-py-interactions` is, in the simplest terms, a library extension that builds off of the currently existing discord.py API wrapper.
 While we do use our own basic class code for our own library, a large majority of